Algebra 2 / Pre-Calculus

 Polar Coordinates

-Notes- Complex Polar Numbers
+Complex Polar Numbers Notesheet

 Graphing Polar Coordinates

-Roots of Complex Polar Numbers (de Moivres)
+Roots of Complex Polar Numbers (De Moivres)

 Conjugates